kubernetes/community/events/2019/05-contributor-summit/README.md

 The focus of the contributor summit in Barcelona is on new contributors.
 We have a large existing contributor base, especially in the US, and while we have a solid contingent in Europe, we would like to continue to grow our contributor presence in Europe to have a better balance across time zones and a more diverse set of contributors.

-**Important**: The new contributor workshops are for people who are interested in **contributing** to Kubernetes and **will not** include how to use / do k8s.
-The rest of KubeCon will have plenty of content about using k8s.
+**Important**: The new contributor workshops are for people who are interested in **contributing** to Kubernetes and **will not** include how to use Kubernetes.
+The rest of KubeCon will have plenty of content about using Kubernetes, but this day is focused solely on contributing to Kuberenetes.

 ### The New Contributor Workshops will have 2 tracks: